AndHope/Basileia-Romaion/zBR_MOD_Information/Ideas&uncooked/to-do&content-ideas.md

 # TODO & Content Ideas

+## Laws
+- Change the mods unique laws to law varients.

+## Cultures
+- Re do culture files, remove unedited vanilla cultures and prepare for 1.10

+## States and Map
+- set up any new states that are added in 1.10

 ## Country name defintions
 - Give countries nativized names
 - Make Countries use their greek name if a subject of BR.